How to get involved

 We will send you the Bionutrient Meter and directions to perform simple experiments at home that will contribute to citizen driven research program.
 Over time we'll add more experiments and you'll have the chance to create your own.
 Together as farmers and consumers, we can take control of our shared technological densities!

-Data Partners are the vanguard of the RFC - so we need you!
-Data Partners commit to mail food and soil samples throughout the summer and fall to the RFC Lab.
-The sample flow from Data Partners allows us to:
+Community Partners are the vanguard of the RFC - so we need you!
+Community Partners commit to mail food and soil samples throughout the summer and fall to the RFC Lab.
+The sample flow from Community Partners allows us to:

 - Have an independent, geographically diverse survey of food quality in the US